4d/docs/website/translated_docs/pt/settings/database.md

 -   **Sorting order appropriate for searching**: This option is only displayed when the Japanese language is selected.
 Modifies the interpretation of characters such as the "Katakana-Hiragana Prolonged Sound Mark" or "長音記号" or the "Japanese Iteration Marks" such as "ゝ" or "ゞ".
 Typical Japanese speaker is likely to prefer the results when the setting is enabled.

-#### Support of MeCab (Japanese version)
+#### Support of Mecab (Japanese version)

-On Japanese systems, 4D supports the *MeCab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.
+On Japanese systems, 4D supports the *Mecab* library, with a indexing algorithm for keywords that is particularly suited for the Japanese language.

-This algorithm is used by default in Japanese versions of 4D.
-If needed, you can disable the use of the *MeCab* algorithm and use the conventional *ICU* library.
+This algorithm is used by default in Japanese versions of 4D. **Consider only non-alphanumeric chars for keywords**: Modifies the algorithm used by 4D to identify keyword separators and hence build their indexes.

+If needed, you can disable the use of the *Mecab* algorithm and use the conventional *ICU* library.

-To disable *MeCab*, just check the **Consider only non-alphanumeric chars for keywords** option:
+To disable *Mecab*, just check the **Consider only non-alphanumeric chars for keywords** option:

 ![](assets/en/settings/non-alphanumeric-chars.png)

+> **Note:** You can also disable the use of Mecab by deleting or renaming the Resources/mecab folder of your 4D Japanese application.

 ## Memory page